Mohsem35/DevOps/Linux/README.md

 $ which obs-studio
 ```

-- Speaking about the environment variables, when a user issues an external command into the shell, the shell uses path variable to search for these external commands
-- To see the directories defined in path variable.
-Use the command **`echo $PATH`**.
+- Speaking about the environment variables, **`when a user issues an external command into the shell, the shell uses path variable to search for these external commands.`** To see the directories defined in path variable.

 ```
 $ echo $PATH
 ```

 Name of some Linux filesystems - Ext4, XFS, Btrfs, JFS, NTFS